IJbeasley/Personal_Academic_Website/content/project/monash_journalclub/index.md

 This project was written into a [open access journal article published in Evolution Letters in 2022](https://academic.oup.com/evlett/article/6/4/319/6697610).

-<b> Somewhat less technical summary of this 'Unguarded X' effect project: </b>
+Somewhat less technical summary of this 'Unguarded X' effect project:

 In many species, females and males often have different life expectancies.
 The 'Unguarded-X' effect is one popular explanation for this phenomenon: differences in lifespan arise from sex differences in chromosomal sets.
 Specifically, by having a 'backup' copy of the chromosome,  the sex with two identical sex chromosomes (either X or Z) is more protected from harmful genetic mutations.
 While the 'Unguarded-X' effect likely explains some part of observed life span differences, researchers still debate whether or not it explains a meaningful proportion of this difference.